DeepStateMap.Live: Factuality

-Being an Open Source Intelligence website which updates with a slight delay in information, Deep State UA has cautioned not to use the map when planning evacuation routes, combat areas, or undertaking other sensitive and highly specific activities.
-The authors have also delayed updating the map in situations where doing so would compromise Ukrainian positions on the ground, such as during the first two days of the Kursk campaign, when Ukrainian forces retake positions in frontline areas other Russian forces have not yet realized.
+Being an Open Source Intelligence website and due to security reasons, the map updates with a slight delay in information of up to 2–3 days.
+As such, Deep State UA has cautioned against using the map to plan evacuation routes, combat areas, or undertaking in other sensitive and highly specific activities.
+In terms of OSINT reasons, in addition to natural delay, the gray zone on most lines of contact have increased as a result of Ukrainian manpower shortages and both sides increased use of drone warfare, making precise frontlines harder to definitely map.
+In terms of security reasons, delays to the map are made in situations where doing so would compromise Ukrainian positions on the ground, as seen during the first two days of the Kursk campaign, and when Ukrainian forces retake positions in frontline areas other Russian forces have not yet realized.
 While some Ukrainian soldiers have been displeased by the map for sometimes being too quick to update in these situations, Mykula claimed the Ukrainian military has commended the map for its balance in displaying information, "not to rush ahead to say too much and not to fall far behind".
 In relation to this, on 23 December 2024, Deep State UA reported they had received criticism from officials for displaying the encirclement of Ukrainian forces in Makarivka and Uspenivka on the map, something officially denied by the Khortytsia operational-strategic group.
 In response, Deep State UA stated "not all commanders-in-chief like the truth".
 Further denial of a map update came on 12 August 2025 during the Dobropillia offensive, where the Khortytsia operational-strategic group (now Dnipro operational-strategic group) denied the capture of any territory during offensive's initial breakthrough, something displayed on the map.
 The attention gained by the map's display of the breakthrough was later at least partially credited with the Ukrainian military's decision to deploy elite troops to contain the assault.